-After my Nasi Kerabu experience at Village House Kopitiam, I decided to pop in to Capital Nasi Dagang Kelantan in hopes of finding more good Nasi Kerabu.
+After my Nasi Kerabu experience at Village House Kopitiam (CLOSED), I decided to pop in to Capital Nasi Dagang Kelantan in hopes of finding more good Nasi Kerabu.

 This kopitiam is a far cry from Village House Kopitiam in terms of decor.
 It's no frills and if you are not bothered by the lackluster look, then step right in.

 You will find marble tables and best of all, sturdy wide bottomed wooden chairs hee..hee..hee though the one I sat on was a bit rickety.

 A friendly young lady attended to me and I asked her for the nasi kerabu.
 She explained to me that their nasi kerabu is not the usual nasi kerabu.
 It is called nasi kerabu tumis and the rice is not blue.
 I thought she sounded apologetic, which was not necessary because the color of the rice did not matter to me.

 I took a seat and ordered a glass of warm water.
 It did not take long for the nasi kerabu to be served.